blocvox/graymatter/README.md

 The solution contains two projects: the facility library, and a sample application.

 Several things make EventWiringFacility nice:
- - subscriber-oriented for looser coupling, unlike the publisher-oriented, tighter-coupled facility provided with Windsor,
+ - listener-oriented for looser coupling, unlike the publisher-oriented, tighter-coupled facility provided with Windsor,
  - fluent API that supports compile-time symbol checking,
  - metaprogramming-friendly,
- - event raisers do not hold direct references to event handlers, reducing risk of memory leaks and reducing depth of resolved object graphs, and
+ - event providers do not hold direct references to listener instances, reducing risk of memory leaks and reducing depth of resolved object graphs, and
  - event wiring logic is dynamically constructed, compiled and cached for performance.

 EventWiringFacility also imposes some conventions:
  - event signatures must conform to `Action<>`,
- - events are identified by their signature, not by name (when an event handler subscribes to an event signature that is matched by multiple events on a type, all such events will be wired to the handler), and
+ - events are identified by their signature, not by name (when listening to an event whose signature is used by multiple events on a type, the handler will be wired to all such events), and
- - the facility supports a Frozen state, during which new event subscriptions are not allowed.
+ - the facility supports a Frozen state, during which new event wirings are not allowed.

 Known Issues
 ------------
  - No automated tests (though there are some Debug assertions).
  - No Nuget, neither for the Castle dependency nor for distribution.
- - Source terminology shifts between "raisers/handlers" and "publishers/subscribers".

 License
 -------